-Robert Kurzban is a Social Scientist and Freelance Writer.
-He has published numerous articles, journals and books that discuss social science concepts with a focus on Darwinian ideas.
+Robert Kurzban is a Published Author and Freelance Writer.
+He has published numerous articles, journals and books that discuss social concepts.
+Additionally, he stands as Director of Development for the Garces Foundation.

-Social Scientist, Robert Kurzban has a knack for highlighting the relevance of Darwinian ideas in the modern era.
+Robert Kurzban has a knack for highlighting the relevance of age old ideas in the modern era.
 In his view, social concepts are inherently cyclical, with the past often predicting the future.

-Kurzban has contributed to a number of social science publications.
+Kurzban has contributed to a number of publications.
 His research-backed texts analyze the mind’s design while considering the influence of modern society.
-Clear, witty and rich in verified research, the Social Scientist’s writing motivates readers to dive into their own ‘why’ behind their beliefs and behaviors.
+Clear, witty and rich in verified research, his writing motivates readers to dive into their own ‘why’ behind their beliefs and behaviors.

 Specifically, Robert Kurzban’s experiences in writing have included: